folsomcp/specpolFlow/docs-jb/Tutorials/2-Normalizing_Tutorial.md

 ### Removing Spectral lines from the fit:
-Remember we essentially make a common line that the spectra lines extend from, so we must do our best to make sure they aren’t contributing to the fits.
+Remember, we essentially make a common line that the spectra lines extend from, so we must do our best to make sure they aren’t contributing to the fitting.
 This means we don’t want any of our fit points resting on spectral lines.
-Wherever we see fit point on spectral lines us we use the exclude range function to remove those line from being options to place fit points.
+Wherever we see fit point on spectral lines,  we use the exclude range function to remove those line from being options to place fit points.
 For example, let’s remove this line at ~383 nm.
 If your exclude region is too big, you can use include to regions to bring back portions of the spectrum that you would like back.
 Now there are a few other lines we need to tackle at:  397, 410, 434 (H_gamma) , 438, 486 (H_beta), 646, 656(H_alpha), 850, 860, 866, 875,  810, 901, 905???